 Having the water on the front allows for easy access to the bottles whether you want to drink directly from them while on-the-go or if you want to remove them to drink from them while sitting or standing.

-The Pinnacle 4 not only carries water, but this compact and lightweight vest also includes small pockets that are perfect for phones, extra food, and even a place to keep a jacked on the rear of the vest.
+The Pinnacle 4 not only carries water, but this compact and lightweight vest also includes small pockets that are perfect for phones (including its case), extra food, and even a place to keep a jacked on the rear of the vest.

 This vest also comes in quite a few different sizes, meaning you don’t have to deal with those one-size-fits-all vests, and can instead get something specific to you.